bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

        - Yellow

-This will execute this module 4 times, with each time an element of the list given to loop.
+This will execute this module 4 times, with each time an element of the list given as item.
 When using loops in ansible, the variable **item** stores the value of the current loop index.

 It is also possible to provide the loop with a list from the inventory, like the